MESSAGE US

 Revenue

-The Group recorded a 2.1% increase in revenue from S$54.4 million in 1H FY23 to S$55.5 million in 1H FY24.
-The increase was mainly due to higher revenue from Fair Chem Industries Pte Ltd (“Fair Chem”) by S$1.3 million in 1H FY24.
+The Group recorded a 1.5% increase in revenue from S$108.9 million in FY23 to S$110.6 million in FY24.
+The increase was mainly driven by higher revenue from the warehouse and logistics segment.
+The increase was partially offset by decrease in freight revenue and infrastructural materials and services revenue in FY24.

 Cost of sales

-Cost of sales increased by 0.7% from S$38.8 million in 1H FY23 to S$39.0 million in 1H FY24.
-This was mainly due to higher operating costs from warehouse and logistics segment, which was in line with the increase in sales.
+The cost of sales increased by 1.0% from S$77.3 million in FY23 to S$78.1 million in FY24.
+This was mainly due to higher operating costs in the warehouse and logistics segment, which were in line with the increase in sales.
+The increase was partially offset by the decrease in operating costs in the infrastructural materials and services segment, which was in tandem with the decrease in sales.

 Gross profit